Maburidi/maburidi.github.io/index.md

 <h3> Ph.D.
 Candidate </h3>
- Department of Applied Mathematics <br>
- 5200 NORTH LAKE ROAD; MERCED, CA 95343<br>

 <h3>Hello! </h3>

 <p> Greetings!
 I'm Mohammed, a Ph.D. candidate at the University of California Merced (UCM), USA.
-I am working with Prof. Roummel Marcia on graph/geometric machine learning and optimization.
+My primary research interests are in graph/geometric machine learning and optimization.
 More specifically, I am utilizing Optimal Transport theory to metric learning and crafting Graph Neural Network (GNNs)-based solvers for combinatorial optimization problems. <br>
 <p>I finished a master's in Applied Mathematics from UCM.
 I also hold another master's degree in Scientific Computing from An-Najah National University, and a bachelor's in Physics.
 My interdisciplinary journey unfolds at the intersection of science and innovation.
-My research focuses on unraveling the intricacies of proteins, drugs, and small molecules, aiming not only to expand knowledge but also to revolutionize practical applications.<br>
+I apply my methods on unraveling the intricacies of proteins, drugs, and small molecules, aiming not only to expand knowledge but also to revolutionize practical applications.<br>